·7 min read

 Which is better, a virtual setter or an AI setter?

-An AI setter wins on cost, speed, consistency, and availability.
-A virtual setter wins on relationship depth and handling truly novel situations.
+An AI setter beats a virtual setter on cost, speed, consistency, and availability.
+A virtual setter wins on relationship depth for ultra-high-ticket sales.
 For most coaching businesses, AI is the better choice.

 Virtual setters are human assistants who manage your DMs remotely.
 They qualify leads, handle objections, and book calls.
 They are cheaper than in-house setters but carry the same fundamental limitations.
 They are human.